 Reddit CEO Steve Huffman: 'It's time we grow up and behave like an adult company'

-Reddit is used by some 57 million people every day to to discuss all sorts of things like news developments, share memes and favorite recipes, swap stock market tips and chronicle public photos of bread stapled to trees.
+Reddit is used by some 57 million people every day to discuss all sorts of things, like news developments; share memes and favorite recipes; swap stock market tips; and chronicle public photos of bread stapled to trees.

-But on Monday, Reddit moderators turned thousands of discussion groups "private," making them unavailable to the general public.
-It lasted for 48 hours, but some groups have extended the "black out" period.
+But on Monday, Reddit's unpaid volunteer moderators turned thousands of discussion groups private, making them inaccessible.
+It lasted for 48 hours, but some groups have extended the "blackout" period.
 The coordinated backlash had a rallying cry: "Don't Let Reddit Kill 3rd Party Apps!"

 Huffman said the action did not cost the company much, even though it managed to create "a fair amount of trouble," he said.